Income protection insurance frequently asked questions

 Can I claim if I’m made redundant?

-No, Living Costs Protection doesn't cover loss of income because of redundancy.
+No, income protection doesn't cover loss of income because of redundancy.
 It only covers you if you’re unable to work because of illness or accidental injury.

 Do I need to pay tax or national insurance on any benefit you pay me?